Tudat/tudat/tutorials/matlabInterface/usage.rst

   drag = Variable('Asterix.acceleration@aerodynamic-Earth');
   srp = Variable('Asterix.acceleration@cannonBallRadiationPressure-Sun');

-For vectorial variable, if we are only interested in one of the components, we can add the index of the component we want at the end.
+For vectorial variables, if we are only interested in one of the components, we can add the index of the component we want at the end.
 For instance, for the x-component of aerodynamic drag:

 .. code-block:: matlab

   drag_x = Variable('Asterix.acceleration@aerodynamic-Earth[0]');
   drag_x = Variable('Asterix.acceleration@aerodynamic-Earth(1)');

-Note that, when using the C++ syntax (:literal:`[index]`), the indices start from 0, while when using the MATLAB syntax (:literal:`(index)`), the indices start from 1.
+Note that, when using the C++ syntax, i.e. :literal:`[index]`, the indices start from 0, while when using the MATLAB syntax, i.e. :literal:`(index)`, the indices start from 1.
 Thus, the two previous lines are equivalent.

 Once that we have created the variables that we want to compute, we can configure the :class:`Simulation` object to export their values to an output file (for each integration step).
 We do this by writing: